-On 20th December the BBC will broadcast a program about Judi Dench and her love for trees.
+On 20th December 2017 the BBC will broadcast a program about Judi Dench and her love for trees (edit 9/11/2019, not currently on iplayer, but you can see clips).
 The press release says “With the latest scientific techniques and equipment at her disposal, she is able to truly understand how trees work, and gain an insight into their secrets.
 Judi learns just how effective trees are as carbon capture machines that are fighting to protect our planet.”
 Like many people, Judi planted trees in memory of family and friends who have passed away.
 These days we also see woodland burials – and some claims of funeral methods that will turn you into a tree (some more dubious than others).

 Well, we think that planting a tree is great – and that maybe we should plant more trees that we can enjoy while we are alive too.
 We also have a cunning wheeze on how to become part of the forest without having to push up the daisies.
 Here is how: